Alm1973/Adaptability-of-VLMs-in-Robotic-Control-Systems/docs/vlm-spatial-reasoning-review.md

 # VLM Spatial Reasoning: Literature Review & Division of Labor

 Assignment 3.
-Covers: (a) what current research says about VLM spatial reasoning capability, (b) a template for testing Moondream directly, (c) the resulting division of labor between OpenCV and the VLM in AVI's pipeline.
+Covers: (a) what current research says about VLM spatial reasoning capability, (b) a template for testing Moondream directly, (c) the resulting division of labor between OpenCV and the VLM in pipeline.

 ## (a) What the literature says